SpatialParadox/ParticleRain/README.md

 ![Mod Preview](https://media3.giphy.com/media/l3bFyhs7xmr7BULaY6/giphy.gif)

 A Minecraft mod which replaces the default rain/snow with particles.
-Additionally, it also adds sand storms in desert/mesa biomes.
+Additionally, it also adds sand storms in desert and mesa biomes.

 This is a (mostly) faithful Forge port of the [Particle Rain](https://www.curseforge.com/minecraft/mc-mods/particle-rain) mod for Fabric.